DynamoDB Performance & Latency - Everything You Need To Know

 Introduction

 When building applications that require single-digit millisecond performance, your best option is to go with a scalable serverless solution backed by DynamoDB.
-DynamoDB has very low latency (taken to complete an operation) in its operations, with delays ranging from 10 to 20 ms.
+DynamoDB has very low latency (time taken to complete an operation) in its operations, with delays ranging from 10 to 20 ms under typical conditions.

-Sometimes, DynamoDB has high latency in its workload.
-As a result, it causes delayed responses that slow down your application.
+However, there are instances where DynamoDB may experience higher latency in its workload, causing delayed responses that can slow down your application.

-Therefore, this article will analyze latency benchmarks of DynamoDB operations, look at ways to identify latency, address ways to reduce latency.
-Additionally, I will compare the latency of DynamoDB with popular databases.
+This article will analyze latency benchmarks of DynamoDB operations, look at ways to identify latency, and address methods to reduce latency.
+Additionally, we will compare the latency of DynamoDB with popular databases.

 Metrics and Benchmarks for DynamoDB Operations